MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.2.md

 msf5 > show exploits
 ```

-**This will list all the exploits in database, choose any to see the usage.**
+**This will list all the exploits in the database, choose any to see the usage.**

-For example, i found a wordpress vulnerabilty in a unix server, called latform Theme File Upload Vulnerability.
+For example, I found a WordPress vulnerability in a Unix server, called latform Theme File Upload Vulnerability.

 ```
 msf5 > use exploit/unix/webapp/wp_platform_exec